imaitland/blog/md/ownership_in_rust.md

 # Ownership in Rust.
 ## Introduction

-To some extent you can offload the work of holding a mental model of the flow of ownership to the compiler, when it barks at you, you'll snap to attention, start slanging those `to_owned()`, `take()`,`clone()`, `*` and `String::from()` .

-However, it's reasonable to assume, having a coherent and correct model of ownership in your software as you write it will keep it idiomatic!
+It's reasonable to assume, having a coherent and correct model of ownership in your software as you write it will keep it idiomatic!
 After all, ownership is Rust's flagship feature!

 Towards this end, here's where I will be putting my notes for all things related to my understanding of ownership.
 Heavily influenced by the relevant chapter from the rust book.